Trenton Thunder: Cloudman

 Cloudman is the Thunder's heroic mascot, debuting during the 2015 season.
-He is a fearless caped crusader who serves the greater good in our community.
+He is a caped crusader who serves the greater good in the community.
 The Cloudman's Hometown Heroes program debuted in 2015.
 Fans have the opportunity to nominate local heroes in their community to be honored in the middle of the seventh inning of every home game.
 Current and former armed forces members, first-responders and individuals who do good in the community are often nominated.
 Cloudman can be seen all over Trenton Thunder Ballpark during a Thunder game, usually in tandem with Boomer, the Thunder's original mascot.
 Together Cloudman and Boomer take part in such in-game activities as shooting T-shirts off into the crowd, racing a youngster around the bases for a prize, and competing against one another to pick the loudest section in the stadium on a given night.

 Batdogs

 Chase "That Golden Thunder" was a Golden Retriever who was part of the Thunder family from late in the 2002 season until his death in 2013.
 He often served as "batdog" during the first inning at most Thunder home games, retrieving bats and balls and returning them to the Thunder dugout.
 Later in the game, Chase usually caught frisbees to win a cash prize for a lucky fan.
 Chase had garnered significant media attention, appearing on FOX, CNN, YES Network, UPN9, WNBC4, and even Japanese television.
 In 2008, Chase sired a litter of pups.
 One of the pups was trained to be his successor and was named Home Run Derby (or Derby for short) in a fan poll during the offseason.
 Another of the pups from that litter was named Ollie, and served as a batdog for the New Hampshire Fisher Cats until September 2016.
 Chase died July 8, 2013, aged 13.
 He was diagnosed with cancer in February and had been suffering from arthritis.

 One of Derby's pups, Rookie, has been trained to keep the family business intact as a third-generation "batdog".
 In 2017, Rookie and Derby shared "batdog" duties with Rookie retrieving bats in the first inning and Derby retrieving in the second inning during every game.
 On January 8, 2018, Derby died from cancer.
 Rookie became the Thunder's batdog beginning with the 2018 season.
-In February of 2020, the Trenton Thunder held a name contest after the announcement of their newest batdog puppy, which fans could vote on a list of names for the newest addition to the batdog family.
+In February 2020, the Trenton Thunder held a name contest after the announcement of their newest batdog puppy, which fans could vote on a list of names for the newest addition to the batdog family.
 It was decided the name for the 4th Trenton Thunder batdog is Dash.
 Dash is Rookie's cousin, which makes Dash a part of the official Trenton Thunder batdog family tree.